-Dealing with late payment and unpaid invoices can feel a bit like walking a tightrope.
+Dealing with late invoice payments and unpaid invoices can feel a bit like walking a tightrope.
 On one hand is the need to push clients for prompt payment.
 On the other is the desire to keep things cordial, continue doing business with them, and stop the relationship crashing and burning.

-When it comes to freelancing, contracting, or running a small business, veterans and novices alike can attest to one thing – getting paid late is a royal pain.
+When it comes to freelancing, contracting, or running a small business, veterans and novices alike can attest to one thing – a late invoice payment is a royal pain.
 And not getting paid at all doesn’t even bear mentioning.

 Yuno Juno, writing for Contractor Weekly, reported that over half of the UK’s freelancers were working for free thanks to unpaid invoices.
 One in 10 even say they do nothing when a client pays late.

 According to Anil Stocker, co-founder and CEO of the financial technology company and peer-to-peer lender, MarketInvoice, “Late payment is the silent killer of modern business.”
 His firm spent the last five years looking at 30,000 invoices issued in over 93 countries and their research noted a “harmful practice” of late invoice payments and unpaid invoices.

 MarketInvoice found that a shocking 62% of invoices in 2017 were paid late.
 The UK averaged 66%, the US 71%, and Europe 73%.
 The report also claims UK companies are paid an average of 18 days late.

 The net result is that to stay afloat and in the black, UK firms have to set aside solid chunks of time every week to chase late-paying clients.
 This time could otherwise be spent pitching, promoting, and growing a business – precious time that can never be clawed back.

 The problem is even more acute in the public sector, with nine out of ten public sector suppliers saying they have been paid late, despite governmental measures put in place to force all public sector bodies to settle invoices issued by SMEs within 30 days.

 What are the effects of late invoice payment?